-Figure 2.
-Winter canola plot in mid-October, 2014.
-Early planting and warm temperatures have resulted in more than 20 inches of fall growth.
+Figure 3.
+Winter canola plot in mid-October.
+Early planting and warm temperatures resulted in more than 20 inches of fall growth and an increased risk of winterkill.
 Photo by Mike Stamm, K-State Research and Extension.

-Figure 3.
-High plant populations in a winter canola plot in mid-October, 2014.
+Figure 4.
+High plant populations in a winter canola plot in mid-October.
 Competition for light places the growing point well above the soil surface.
 Photo by Ignacio A. Ciampitti, K-State Research and Extension.

 Another factor in stem elongation and winter survival is the amount of surface residue present in the seed row.
-Residue removal from the seed row is important for keeping the rosette, or crown, close to the soil surface, especially in no-till cropping systems.
-This residue management (related to quantity and even or uneven distribution) greatly benefits winter survival.
+K-State research has shown that residue removal from the seed row is important for keeping the rosette, or crown, close to the soil surface, especially in no-till cropping systems.
+This residue management (related to quantity and evenness of distribution) greatly benefits winter survival.

-Figure 4.
-High and low temperatures from 2013 and 2014 at Manhattan.
-Mid-October temperatures were significantly warmer in 2014.
+Figure 7.
+High and low temperatures from 2014 and 2015 at Manhattan.
+Mid-October temperatures were very warm in 2015.
 Source: Kansas Mesonet, K-State Weather Data Library.

 The K-State canola breeding program has been selecting for lines that avoid fall stem elongation regardless of the planting date or seeding rate.
-These lines have prostrate fall growth and this often translates into greater winter survival.
-This trait could be especially useful in a year like 2014 when soil moisture conditions are favorable but the calendar indicates it is too early to plant canola.
+These lines have prostrate fall growth and this often translates into better winter survival.
+This trait could be especially useful in years when soil moisture conditions are ideal for planting but the calendar indicates it is too early to plant.
 In addition, we hope to broaden the optimum planting window by planting these lines earlier while avoiding the risk of too much fall growth.

 Another tool under development by private industry and being evaluated by the K-State canola breeding program is the semi-dwarfing trait, or low-biomass-producing trait.
 The semi-dwarfing trait also helps to keep the crown closer to the soil surface regardless of planting date or seeding rate.
 We have seen enhanced winter survival in hybrids that possess this trait.

-Figure 5 shows three entries from the National Winter Canola Variety Trial.
+Figure 8 shows three entries from the National Winter Canola Variety Trial.
 The stake represents the soil surface while the red arrows point to the canola plant’s growing point.
 The hybrid on the left was developed in the European Union (EU) and is exhibiting about 2 to 3 inches of fall stem elongation.
 The variety in the center is an experimental line from the K-State canola breeding program, showing no stem elongation.
 The hybrid on the right was developed in the EU and it possesses the semi-dwarfing trait.
-Depending upon the weather this fall and winter, we would expect the hybrid on the left to be more susceptible to winterkill because of the elevated crown.
+We would expect the hybrid on the left to be more susceptible to winterkill because of the elevated crown.

-Figure 5.
-Varieties exhibiting differences in fall stem elongation in the National Winter Canola Variety Trial at the North Central Experiment Field, Belleville.
+Figure 8.
+Varieties exhibiting differences in fall stem elongation in the National Winter Canola Variety Trial.
 Photo by Mike Stamm, K-State Research and Extension.

-K-State agronomists are undertaking several research studies investigating production practices to help manage fall vigor and growth.
+K-State agronomists are investigating production practices to help manage fall vigor and growth.
 We have studies evaluating seeding rate by variety (OP vs. hybrid) in narrow and wide row spacing (9-in, 20-in, and 30-in).
 In collaboration with private industry, we are evaluating plant growth regulators and their ability to help manage fall growth.
 Using plant growth regulators in winter canola is a common practice in the EU.
 Other questions we want to address through these studies include: How far can we reduce seeding rates and remain profitable?
+Does reducing the seeding rate enhance winter survival?
 How do varieties respond to different seeding rates?
-What is the optimum seeding rate for a given row spacing?
+What is the optimum seeding rate for a given row spacing by variety interaction?

-Predicting the weather is challenging enough and having too much or too little fall growth in winter canola greatly depends upon the weather conditions in the fall.
-This can be stressful on canola producers.
-Through breeding and production research at K-State, we hope to find improved ways to manage this risk.
+Having too much or too little fall growth in winter canola depends on an interaction of the variety chosen, management practices (primarily related to planting date, seeding rate, and row spacing), and the weather.
+Predicting the weather is challenging enough and this can be stressful on canola producers.
+Through breeding and production research at K-State, we hope to find improved ways to manage these risks.